-The most recent event that spurred the demonstration was a Google Doc a member of the Albion College Conservatives shared on September 17 with the club’s email list.
-The student’s name has been withheld for privacy and safety.
+The most recent event that spurred the demonstration was a Google Doc a member of the Albion College Conservatives shared on Sept.
+17 with the club’s email list.
+The student’s name has been withheld for their privacy and safety.

 The Google Doc, titled “Send a liberal to his/her/their/it’s/who tf knows what they identify as now safe space 101,” gave instructions to readers on how to respond to liberals when the topic of white privilege is mentioned.

 The Google Doc, pictured above, contained what is considered by the demonstrators to be racist and violent remarks.

 In one instance, the document correlates high single black motherhood rates to increased crime in major cities, stating, “Things need to change inside the black community if these statistics are going to change…What is going on with inner city culture?”

 Another passage compares Antifa protesters to the terrorist group ISIS.
-It then suggests responding to both of groups with gun violence after defeating a liberal in a political argument:
+It then suggests responding to both groups with gun violence after defeating a liberal in a political argument: